gilmore-lab/gilmore-lab.github.io-src/content/pages/lab-meetings.md

 				- Sam, Alyssa, Hifzah
 			- Watch Epilepsy Video - Need to Schedule
 				- Michael D., Karina, Katie, Auburn, Alyssa, Hifzah

+		- Lab participation
+			- Volunteer or Credit?
+				- If participating in lab for Credit, the psych 494 form must be signed by Dr. Gilmore and returned to the Psychology Advising Office (125 Moore) by Friday 8/26/2016 or you will be charged a late fee.
+			- How many hours per week?
+				- 2 credits = 6 hours
+				- 3 credits = 9 hours

 ### Spring 2016